 B. There is Only One Way Your Firm Makes Money

-But the larger reason you should be concerned with your firm making money is you.
+But the larger reason you should be concerned with your firm's making money is you.
 When partners and other decision makers evaluate you, they will be concerned with how many hours you are billing and how hard you are working because this is how they make money.
-If you were a law firm, would you rather have an associate taking up a desk who bills 1,500 hours a year, or an associate who bills 3,000 hours a year.
-Clearly, the harder working associate is going to be favored.
+If you were a law firm, would you rather have an associate taking up a desk who bills 1,500 hours a year or an associate who bills 3,000 hours a year?
+Clearly, the harder-working associate is going to be favored.

 You need to bill hours and work hard in order for your firm to make money.
 This is essential.
-When it comes right down to it, your relationship with your law firm hinges on your ability to make them money.
-The law firm does not care if you do this on a holiday, or on a weekend.
+When it comes right down to it, your relationship with your law firm hinges on your ability to make it money.
+The law firm does not care if you do this on a holiday or on a weekend.

 C. Clients Do Not Care About Your Weekend

-I am sometimes astonished when I speak with associates in law firms that are upset about working weekends.
+I am sometimes astonished when I speak with associates in law firms who are upset about working weekends.
 The reason I am so upset is because I am putting myself in the shoes of one of their clients.
 In a large law firm, clients typically have major problems and transactions that the attorneys are working on.
-Whether it is "bet the company litigation", a major bankruptcy filing, or defending an important patent, the matter is likely to be extremely important to the client.
-The client needs attorneys who take its legal matters just as seriously as they do.
+Whether it is "bet-the-company litigation," a major bankruptcy filing, or defending an important patent, the matter is likely to be extremely important to the client.
+The client needs attorneys who take its legal matters just as seriously as it does.